Information about Acipimox

-Nausea, Diarrhoea, Abdominal pain, Flushing, Gastrointestinal discomfort, Rash
+Nausea, Diarrhoea, Abdominal pain, Flushing (sense of warmth in the face, ears, neck and trunk), Gastrointestinal discomfort, Rash

 - Acipimox is not effective for all lipid disorders and should not be taken to prevent heart disease.